syncfusion/ej2-javascript-docs/src/schedule/schedule/getting-started.md

 # Getting Started

-This section briefly explains how to create the **Scheduler** component and configure its available functionalities in a JavaScript application.
+This section briefly explains how to create the [**JavaScript Scheduler**](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) component and configure its available functionalities in a JavaScript application.

 ## Dependencies